the casual critic

 My unqualified opinions about books, games and television

-#fiction #movie
+#fiction #films

 Halfway through Civil War, the protagonists are confronted by an unidentified militia who asks them who they are.
 He has just casually shot one of their friends, so it is a rather pointed question.
 “Americans”, answer our reporters.
 “What kind of Americans”, is the retort, followed by a version of Russian Roulette where hailing from the wrong state means death.